 Bay Area Rapid Transit (BART) announced last week that a shutdown, causing an interruption of train service in the San Francisco Bay area, originated from issues with a computer server, according to a KTVU.com report.
-The report indicates that issues developed during a scheduled upgrade to a network server leading to the disruption.
+The report indicates that problems developed during a scheduled upgrade to a network server leading to the disruption.

-The report indicates that on Thursday evening the central computer went offline causing the last scheduled trains to experience delays of approximately two hours.
-Train operators and maintenance personnel were forced to manually move and lock switches to respond to the interruption, according to the report.
-After long hours of work, BART determined that the issue was caused by the scheduled server upgrade.
-The server's configuration was returned back to a point previous to the upgrade time and the problem stopped.
+The report indicates that the central computer went offline on Thursday evening, causing the last scheduled trains to experience delays of approximately two hours.
+According to the report, train operators and maintenance personnel were forced to move and lock switches to respond to the interruption manually.
+After long hours of work, BART determined that the scheduled server upgrade caused the issue.
+The server's configuration was returned to a point previous to the upgrade time, and the problem stopped.

 Please read more details about the issue and how BART is dealing with its server issues in the original report here at KTVU.com